informalsystems/quint/doc/adr005-type-system.md

            Γ ⊢ (p0, ..., pn) => e: ((t0, ..., tn) => te, c)
 ```

-At top-level operator definitions and let-in expressions, constraint generation
-is the same, so we define it with a single rule.
-First, the visitor generate
+Constraint generation is the same for top-level operator definitions and let-in expressions, so we define it with a single rule.
+First, the visitor generates
 constraints for the operator's body expression.
 Then, it solves that constraint
 (that conceptually carries all the context's constraints with it), which yields
 a substitution, apply that substitution to the context and generate constraints